HoanNg96/AttributeCustomer/README.md

 - Other

-If Other - please specify (Should 1.
-Organization Name only appear if "Other" is selected ) chi hién thi Attribute Organization Name khi Company Type = other
+If Other - please specify (1.
+Organization Name only appear if "Other" is selected )